 A top drive is an essential part of the drilling equipment.
 It is located on a drilling rig (Check also types of drilling rigs) hoisted on a rig mast or a derrick.
 The top drive is a combination of electrical and mechanical motor systems.
 Top drives have a variety of advantages and prove beneficial in drilling operations ranging from truck-mounted rigs to offshore drilling platforms.
 However, there are some differences between the onshore and offshore top drives an offshore drilling platform moves vertically up and down on the rails to avoid the system being carried away by the strong oceanic winds.
 It is a part of rotatory systems on drilling rigs that helps rotate the drill stem for performing downhole drilling operations.

 Functions of Top Drive in Drilling Rig:

-It is a very important operation involving counterforce or acting as a clamp giving time for the making and breaking of the connections providing the required amount of torque.
-Required pressure for the grabbers to perform their function is slightly above the value of 1000 psi.
+It is a very important operation involving counterforce or acting as a clamp giving time for the making and breaking of the connections and providing the required amount of torque.
+The required pressure for the grabbers to perform their function is slightly above the value of 1000 psi.
 The main power source for this pressure is Power Module.
 The time required for the grabbers to perform their function is around approximately 10 to 20 seconds.